 “Even for businesses resuming in-person operations, I expect that virtual and automated interviews will instead replace many in-person touch points, helping to accelerate timelines while also providing a critical layer of safety as we continue to observe social distancing rules.“

-But it’s not just hiring managers who enjoy the benefits of virtual hiring tools.
+But it’s not just line Managers who enjoy the benefits of virtual hiring tools.
 Active and passive job seekers alike want information fast and at their fingertips.
-They want to look beyond organizations’ shiny facades and get the lowdown on what it’s really like to work for Company X. Does its hiring live up to its commitment to diversity featured on the company’s home page?
+They want to look beyond organisations’ shiny facades and get the lowdown on what it’s really like to work for Company X. Does its hiring live up to its commitment to diversity featured on the company’s home page?
 Candidates don’t want to dig through an email to find critical bits of information, and if they can apply for a position with a single click in a text, all the better.

 As we navigate this new, new way of doing business, here are the recruiting tools either developed or refined during the pandemic that job candidates would like you to keep on using in the future:

 Employer brand has been a focus for organisations for a long time but having a professionally shot corporate video or some words on your career page to highlight your culture just doesn’t cut it anymore.